FabiolaLara/kickstarter-analysis/README.md

 ## Analysis and Challenges
 To analyze this worksheet, it was neccesary to add some columns with some information, so we would be able to get the charts required.

  To start with, I had to add a new colum called "date created conversion", where a value was converted to a regular date due the "lauched_date" column provided was in Unix timestamp form.
 In this case we use the **formula**:=(((J2/60)/60)/24)+DATE(1970,1,1), where "J2" is the column where the Unixstamp is located, the rest of the values are constants values, then, another colum was created and called: "year", to extract the year of the date converted, we use the next formula:[Year()](https://support.microsoft.com/en-us/office/year-function-c64f017a-1354-490d-981f-578e8ec8d3b9?ui=en-us&rs=en-us&ad=us).
-Another requrement was to extract the "month" of the regular date, for this case as the chart required asked for the month in text form, we converted the date directly into a text with the next formula: [text](https://support.microsoft.com/en-us/office/text-function-20d5ac4d-7b94-49fd-bb38-93d29371225c).Following with this analysis using the "Category and Subcategory" column, we add two columns called: "parent category" and "subcategory", we will fill them by separating the "Category and Subcategory" values into the two columns mentioned already.
+Another requirement was to extract the "month" of the regular date, for this case as the chart required asked for the month in text form, we converted the date directly into a text with the next formula:[text](https://support.microsoft.com/en-us/office/text-function-20d5ac4d-7b94-49fd-bb38-93d29371225c).Following with this analysis using the "Category and Subcategory" column, we add two columns called: "parent category" and "subcategory", we will fill them by separating the "Category and Subcategory" values into the two columns mentioned already.
 The way we do this is: In the tool bar choose Text to column icon,--> "A converter text to columns wizard will appears", Inside the "Converter Text to columns Wizard":
   * Select "Delimited" and click "Next."
   * Uncheck the "Tab" box and check "Other."
   * Place a backslash ( / ) in the box, then click "Next."